 The governance body that oversees the interoperable communications strategy in Kentucky is the Kentucky Wireless Interoperability Executive Committee.
 The KWIEC was created by KRS 42.738 and its membership consists of a mixture of state and local representatives.
 It primarily function is to act as the advisory body for all wireless communications strategies in the commonwealth and to ensure that all new communications architectures employed steer the commonwealth toward full interoperable of public safety voice and data communications systems.
 The Public Safety Working Group was also created as part of this same legislation and exists to aid the KWIEC by assisting in the planning and development of the public safety frequency spectrum.
-The PSWG primary charge it to bring about a seamless, coordinated, and integrated public safety communications network for the safe, effective, and efficient protection of life and property.
+The PSWG primary charge is to bring about a seamless, coordinated, and integrated public safety communications network for the safe, effective, and efficient protection of life and property.

-Currently, there is no statewide communications system in Kentucky; public safety agencies primarily operate in the VHF, UHF, and 800 MHz frequency bands.
+As it stands today, the Commonwealth's public safety agencies operate in the VHF, UHF, and 800 MHz frequency bands.
+Currently, there is no consolidated statewide communications network in Kentucky capable of serving as their primary operating system.
 Since most radios do not have the capability to operate on different frequency bands, the KWIEC implemented mutual aid standards that formalize wireless voice communication protocols necessary to achieve interoperability.
-Several mutual aid channels are set aside to operate in the VHF, UHF, and 800 MHz bands during emergency response events, and public safety voice communications equipment is automatically programmed with the corresponding frequencies to establish on-scene voice communications interoperability.
-In addition, Kentucky uses a console-to-console patch technology which allows radios operating within separate frequency bands to be "patched" together for voice communications interoperability.
+Several mutual aid channels are set aside to operate in the VHF, UHF, and 800 MHz bands during emergency response events, and public safety voice communications equipment is required to be programmed with the corresponding frequencies to establish on-scene voice communications interoperability.
+Kentucky has developed a 16 region multiband solution utilizing console-to-console patch technology allowing radios operating within separate frequency bands to be "patched" together for voice communications interoperability.
+While these temporary stop gap interoperability solutions have provided marked improvement with the issues that plague our first responders; The Commonwealth must take strides to deploy a standards based (P25) radio system that will allow for day to day and emergency radio traffic for all first responders in Kentucky.

-Furthermore, voice communications systems in Kentucky are supported by the Kentucky Emergency Warning System (KEWS), a microwave backbone system that provides control links and channels for State agencies to operate and control their voice radio systems.
-A large KEWS upgrade was completed in 2013 to provide first responders with a highly robust IP based digital backbone.
-The system fully supports existing voice, data, and video technologies and is poised to take advantage of the new technologies as they emerge.
-The legacy Kentucky owned primary wireless data infrastructure for first responders is the Kentucky Wireless Information Network Service (KyWINS); it was built with IPMobileNet 800 MHz as the standard and leverages the existing 165 public access towers across the Commonwealth.
-The wireless speed of KyWINS is a shared 19.2 kilobytes (Kbps) per channel and any program using transmission control protocol/internet protocol (TCP/IP) within the speed limitations will work on KyWINS.
+Voice communications systems in Kentucky are supported by the Kentucky Emergency Warning System (KEWS), a microwave backbone system that provides control links and channels for State agencies to operate and control their voice radio systems.
+The Commonwealth now offers public safety agencies a highly robust IP based digital solution.
+This system fully supports existing voice, data, and video technologies with ample capacity for new technologies as they emerge.

+The legacy, Kentucky owned, primary wireless data infrastructure for first responders is the Kentucky Wireless Information Network Service (KyWINS); it was built with IPMobileNet 800 MHz as the standard and leverages the existing public access towers across the Commonwealth.
+The wireless speed of KyWINS is a shared 19.2 kilobits (Kbps) per channel and any program using transmission control protocol/internet protocol (TCP/IP) within the speed limitations will work on KyWINS.
+This system is not capable of most advanced applications used today.
+Many agencies have transitioned to commercial aircards for connectivity.
+A transition to FirstNet will most likely phase out this low speed network over the next 3 - 5 years.

-Currently, public safety agencies are capable of communicating with agencies during daily, routine incidents.
+Today, public safety agencies are capable of communicating with other agencies during daily and routine events, as well as, incidents.
 However, interoperability continues to be a challenge during emergency situations that require multi-disciplinary, multi-jurisdictional response activities.
 To ensure emergency communications interoperability, Kentucky developed goals and initiatives to complete within the next three to five years that will continue to advance interoperability efforts while incorporating emerging technology.
 These goals and initiatives may be found in Section 5 of the SCIP.